 What else are you going to do, anyway?

 So while driving, my mind floats.
 I think about the people who planned the roads, who built the roads, who repair the roads.
-The people who paint the lines and plow in the winter, the people who manufacture orange cones and flashing barricades, the people who create cement and tar.
+The people who paint the lines and plow in the winter, the people who manufacture orange cones and flashing barricades, the people who create cement and tar, who plan bridges.
 I think about my widowed grandmother, who ran a sort of hostel for transient road workers back in the 50’s, completing a line of highway 41 in Wisconsin.
 How that led to her meeting one particular man on the crew that became my mother’s step-father, who I came to know as my Grandpa, who brought his young daughter into the mix, who became my loving aunt.

 Lines, connections, intersections.

 I drive past businesses, homes, parks, malls.
 I wonder, what if that was my life, in that place, living there, working there, shopping there, at that moment.
-Everywhere, there is a job, a myriad of connection, a life lived.
+Everywhere, there is a job, a myriad of connections, a life lived.
 A piece of an ever-growing puzzle, filled.

 Pick up any piece of the City and hold it to the light.
 The rainbow of intersections and meanings will pulsate madly.
 The more you look, the more you see.